Colonial America (1750-ish)

 10 spearmint leaves

 Muddle lightly, gently working the mint leaves and syrup around the interior of the glass.
 The key here is lightly – if you bust up the leaves, they’ll release bitter chlorophyll.
 The flavor you want is actually in the little fibers that coat the leaves.
-Fill and lightly pack the glass or Julep cup with crushed ice to the rim, then add:
+Fill the glass or Julep cup with crushed ice about three-quarters full, then add:

 Swizzle briskly to blend and chill, keeping the mint at the bottom.
 Mound additional crushed ice on top to form a dome.
 Garnish with a mint sprig that’s been lightly slapped against the dome of ice to release its aromatic oils.
 Serve with two straws cut to size.